 From its start in 1903, the National Wildlife Refuge System has owed its very existence to concerned citizens eager to protect America's natural resources.

 More than 42,000 people volunteer their time and ideas each year to the U.S. Fish and Wildlife Service.
 Whether they work on the land, in a visitor center or with youth, they contribute to the conservation mission that reaches back more than a century.
 Become a volunteer or Refuge Friend to contribute your strength on behalf of America’s natural resources.
-Visit the links to learn more about ways to get involved with Kodiak National Wildlife Refuge!Check out our 2012 Volunteer Report to learn more about our great volunteers...If you are interested in applying for positions with the U.S. Fish & Wildlife Service, please search USA Jobs.
+Visit the links to learn more about ways to get involved with Alaska Maritime National Wildlife Refuge!If you are interested in applying for positions with the U.S. Fish & Wildlife Service, please search USA Jobs.

 For more information about student career opportunities in Alaska, visit the Region 7 website.

 Biologists recently discovered Kittlitz’s murrelets nesting on Adak, and since then have searched the island for more birds.
 An elusive and little understood seabird, Kittlitz’s murrelets are a species of concern because of their low numbers and restricted range.
 Their cryptic mottled plumage and secretive behavior around their solitary nest sites makes locating murrelet nests seem a lot like looking for a needle in a haystack.
 If eyes are not the best tool for finding Kittlitz nests, what about noses?
 This summer a new member joined the team: Otto, a ten-month-old Deutsch-Drahthaar (akin to a German wirehair pointer).
 Even in the Aleutians, Otto is not the first dog to work alongside Refuge biologists.
 Read more about Otto and how we went to the dogs to bring back an endangered species.